geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/managing-users-and-groups/authentication-mode.md

 1. Get the username from an Apache-provided `OIDC_*` header (either as simple-strings or as a component of a JSON object).
 2. Get the user's roles from an Apache-provided `OIDC_*` header (as a component of a JSON object).
-3. The user's roles can also be from any of the standard GeoServer providers (i.e. User Group Service, Role Service, or Request Header).
+3. The user's roles can also come from the GeoNetwork Database (managed by the administrator in the GeoNetwork GUI).

 If you are using [OAUTH2/OIDC Access Tokens](https://www.oauth.com/oauth2-servers/access-tokens/):